mesosphere/marathon/README.md

 # Marathon [![Build Status](https://travis-ci.org/mesosphere/marathon.png?branch=master)](https://travis-ci.org/mesosphere/marathon)

+* New detailed docs available on the [Mesosphere's Website][http://mesosphere.io/docs/]

 Marathon is an [Apache Mesos][Mesos] framework for long-running applications.
 Given that you have Mesos running as the kernel for your datacenter, Marathon is the [`init`][init] or [`upstart`][upstart] daemon.